 - Work with leaders who represent communities of color and other underserved groups to enhance their capacity to elevate the urgency of tackling inequities through health system reform and engage effectively in system transformation by providing critical strategic guidance, training, tools, and technical support.

-To join the HEAT Network and stay connected to this work, please sign up here.Sign Up
+To join the Health Justice Now Network and stay connected to this work, please sign up here.Sign Up